sgulakmal/playwright/README.md

 - Node.js
 - A text editor or IDE of your choice.
 (Better if you can use [VSCode](https://code.visualstudio.com/))
 - Basic understanding of JavaScript and API concepts
+- This poject Using [nodemon](https://www.npmjs.com/package/nodemon).
+(No need to install `nodemon` seperatly. it alredy include as dev dependency):

 ### Installation